Calvin and Hobbes by Bill Watterson for July 01, 2014

 33. Yami yugi jaden yusei and yuma pic 8

-InuYugiHakusho almost 10 years ago
+InuYugiHakusho over 10 years ago

 Dad’s lecture about records spinning inadvertently (maybe) made Calvin’s head do the same.